vckyou/Reforestation/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.